markgoodyear/headhesive.js/README.md

 {
     // Scroll offset.
 Accepts Number or "String" (for class/ID)
     offset: 300, // OR — offset: '.classToActivateAt'

-    clone: true, // Choose whether to clone the target element or not
+    // Choose whether to clone the target element or use original element
+    clone: true,

     // Custom classes
     classes: {